 "The context allows people to step out of their routine ...
 They’re given permission for some sort of agency."

-Melany’s hedging on any definitive claim that one-on-one interactions will be generated by the project stems from her acknowledgment that “people may just want to engage with it as a lamp.”
+Melany’s hedging on any definitive claim that participation guarantees one-on-one interactions stems from her acknowledgment that “people may just want to engage with it as a lamp.”
 And for her, giving participants agency to engage or disengage is part of the premise.

 “Really, it's a conceptual game.
 People are carrying these beacons around.
 Even the shape of them, they're like game pieces,” she says.
 “But also, the context allows people to step out of their routine, gives them agency to look beyond their typical boundaries, and maybe do things or talk to someone who’s in the game, which they may not necessarily do in their day-to-day.
 They’re given permission for some sort of agency.”